-Many accredited (sanctioned) tournaments and league matches are played on the 20 foot wide converted racquetball court every season.
-This is becoming more common as the number of converted courts continues to increase.
+Many accredited tournaments and league matches are played on 20 foot wide converted racquetball courts every season.
+This has become more common as the number of converted courts continues to increase.

 We have already provided grants to the following facilities:

 · Bryant University, Smithfield, RI (1)

 · Lake Forest Recreation Center, Lake Forest, IL (1)

 · Green Spring Racquet Club, Lutherville, MD (6)